nginx/unit-docs/source/installation.rst

          - Description

        * - :samp:`<version>-full`
-         - Contains modules for all languages that Unit currently supports.
+         - Contains modules for all languages that Unit then supported.

        * - :samp:`<version>-minimal`
-         - No language modules are included.
+         - No language modules were included.

        * - :samp:`<version>-<language>`
          - A specific language module such as :samp:`1.21.0-ruby2.3` or